Abd al-Wahhab al-Humayqani: Alleged involvement in terrorist activities

 The U.S. Treasury did not single out Alkarama in its designation; nonetheless, there are strong elements suggesting that Alkarama is the charity concerned.
 Humayqani said in an interview with The Christian Science Monitor that he had resigned from his charity.
 Alkarama's implication is suggested by Humayqani's association with the other subject designated as SDGT by the U.S. Department of the Treasury at the same time, Abd Al-Rahman al-Nuaimi.
 Nuaimi is a Qatari history professor and founding member of Alkarama, who resigned as president of Alkarama's board shortly after the U.S. allegations were formalized.
 Even before 2013, Nuaimi was banned from entering Saudi Arabia due to allegations of terrorist activity.

 The sanctions imposed on Humayqani by the U.S. Department of the Treasury consisted of the freezing of any assets he may have had under U.S. jurisdiction and sanctioning anyone who does business with him, as well as a request for extradition.

 President Mansour Hadi refused to extradite Humayqani and denounced the charges, which caused a wave of discontent in Yemen from the political and the religious field.
 The Yemeni government sent the U.S. Department of the Treasury a letter condemning their designation of Humayqani.

 Humayqani has regularly denied all charges against him.
 Interviewed by The Washington Post, he declared that his charities “benefit orphans, mosques and poor families, not al-Qaeda,” and that he had no objections to face trial in Yemen to defend himself against any charges.
 He has also said that he could consider legal action in the U.S.

+In September 2023, the United Arab Emirates (UAE) released a report detailing the removal of Qatari individuals and organizations from its list of designated terrorist entities.
+Among those removed from the list was Abd al-Wahhab al-Humayqani, who had been previously included as terrorist by the blockading countries during the Gulf crisis in June 2017.